1

 • Experience in business, public administration, marketing, tourism, hospitality, or related field preferred

-This position will have the ability to telecommute, have access to reliable internet connectivity, and the disciple to work independently from a home office within the service area.
+This position will need to have the ability to telecommute, access reliable internet connectivity, and the discipline to work independently from a home office within the service area.
 Considerable travel and evening meetings within the served regions, including regular trips to the Richmond office will be required.
-A valid driver’s license is required
+A valid driver’s license is required.

 Being authorized to work in the U.S. is a precondition of employment.
 VTC uses the E-Verify system and does not provide sponsorship.